GSA/ficam-arch/_services/13_access.md

 - Enter an agency facility or location.

 Usually, authorization occurs immediately after authentication.
 When you log in to a service, you present your credentials, and the service confirms your credentials are valid (authentication) and grants or denies you access based on your assigned permissions (authorization).

+Authorizations are based on four models:

+- Access Control Lists (ACLs)
+- Role-Based Access Control (RBAC)
+- Policy-Based Access Control (PBAC)
+- Attribute-Based Access Control (ABAC)

+Each of these authorization models has benefits and limitations.
+The policies and access requirements defined by agency business owners help inform the model used to best suit their needs.
+More robust access control models, such as ABAC, can help agencies with improved automation and are increasingly adopted by cloud-native and cloud-friendly services.

 Identity proofing is how you establish an identity.
 Authentication is how you confirm the identity.
 Authorization is how you use the identity.